NotebookLM podcasts -- the missing piece in the GenAI puzzle?

 Exploring NotebookLM in technical contexts

 I’ve wondered about more explicit ways to use NotebookLM podcasts for documentation.
-Today I made about 10 podcasts (each notebook has different content, generating its own audio file).
+This weekend I made about 10 podcasts (each notebook has different content, generating its own audio file).
 The topics I tried were the following:

 Each of these podcasts was impressively educational and interesting.
 With the technical conceptual article, I found myself thinking, “Oh, is that what that article was all about?”
 I suddenly understood it.
 With the code sample, I wondered how the hosts managed to expand their conversation into so many other details.
 How did they unpack all that from a single code sample?
 The engineering report was probably the most interesting.
-What I initially overlooked as a boring quality report, the hosts turned into the most fascinating (and alarming) conversation.
+What I initially overlooked as a boring software quality report, the hosts turned it into a fascinating and alarming conversation.
 It made me want to re-read that report in much more detail.

 In about an hour, I consumed 10 of these podcasts.
-Unfortunately, each is about ten minutes long, so if you want to focus on a specific topic, you have two options:
+Each is about ten minutes long, so if you want to focus on a specific topic, you have two options:

 The time investment

-All of this takes time, of course.
+All of this setup and preparation takes time, of course.
 Most podcasts I listen to in the car automatically download in my podcast app, and I simply open them, see the new episode, and hit play.
-So the NotebookLM podcast feature will only apply for those who are serious about learning.
+So the NotebookLM podcast feature will only appeal to those who are serious about learning.
 Since not that many people operate in active learning mode, these podcasts might struggle to become a main listening activity.
-It requires some preparation time to think about what you want to learn, to gather up the content, then to create the podcasts.
+It requires some time to think about what you want to learn, to gather up the content, then to create the podcasts.

 I usually prepare the podcasts on my laptop, generate the audio, and then open the Notebook site on my phone and listen while biking.
-(Here’s a tip: Go to any page on your mobile app, then click the menu and select “Add to Homescreen.”
-Voila, you now have a website functioning as a mobile app.)
-Once you hit play on the site, you can turn off your phone’s display and the audio will continue in the background.
+(Here’s a tip: Go to any page on your mobile app, then click the browser’s menu button and select “Add to Homescreen.”
+You now have a website functioning as a mobile app.)
+Once you hit play on the site, you can turn off your phone’s display and the audio will continue in the background, just like a podcast app.

 The only limitation I’ve found is that you can’t queue up a series of podcasts to listen to, and since the podcasts are so short, I have to stop every 10 minutes to load up a new podcast.